Hart Mountain - Antelope Hot Springs

 From Burns,

-• Turn right onto OR 205 S and drive for about 67 miles to Rock Creek Road
+• Turn right onto OR-205 S and drive about 67 miles to Rock Creek Road

-• Turn right onto Rock Creek Road (gravel road) that becomes Frenchglen Road
+• Turn right onto Rock Creek Road (gravel), which becomes Frenchglen Road

-• Continue onto Frenchglen Road (totally 41 miles from OR-205) to Refuge Headquarters
+• Continue on Frenchglen Road for a total of 41 miles from OR-205 to the Refuge Headquarters

-• Turn left onto Hot Springs Road and continue 4.4 miles to the Hart Mountain (Antelope) Hot Springs and campground.
+• Turn left onto Hot Springs Road and drive 4.4 miles to the Hart Mountain (Antelope) Hot Springs and campground.

 From Plush,

-• From the north end of Plush, turn on Lake County Road 3-12 or Hart Mountain Road toward Hart Lake and Mountains
+• From the north end of Plush, turn onto Lake County Road 3-12 (Hart Mountain Road) toward Hart Lake and the mountains

-• Continue 23 miles to Refuge Headquarters (the road is mostly gravel)
+• Continue 23 miles to the Refuge Headquarters (mostly gravel road)

 Phone: 541-947-3315